 Here are some of the technical questions asked in design and technical rounds

-Tell me about your current project?
+Tell me about your current project.

 Prepare a good introduction of your project, it should provide a complete use case of the main functionalities like what problem this solution is solving, architecture, used tech stacks, team size, and what was the impact of the project.

-Example: My current project is a multi-tenant SaaS for device management, monitoring, CMS, accounting.
+Example: My current project is a multi-tenant SaaS for device management, monitoring, CMS, and accounting.
 It also provides deep business insight to the customers.

 This service is deployed in multiple regions of the AWS public cloud and we used Microservice architecture.
-For microservice, we used managed Kubernetes with Docker, AWS Managed IoT, and Kafka for device communication for backend we used Spring boot and Python, for datastore we used AWS aurora with multi-region replication and AWS Cassandra global tables.
-For the frontend we used Angular.
+For microservice, we used managed Kubernetes with Docker, AWS Managed IoT, and Kafka for device communication for the backend we used Spring boot and Python, for datastore we used AWS aurora with multi-region replication and AWS Cassandra global tables.
+For the front we used Angular.

-We used 12-factor app principles to develop and deploy these services fully automated testing and deployment pipelines.
+We used 12-factor app principles to develop and deploy these services with fully automated testing and deployment pipelines.

 A total of 15 people are working on this project 2 architects, 2 engineering managers, 2 DevOps engineers and the rest are full-stack developers.

-Explain your current project architecture?
+Explain your current project architecture.

 To answer this question, you need a great verbal ability or you can share your screen and use any drawing tool like draw.io.

 I will suggest making and keeping the reference architecture(Not actual) of your projects ready.
-Ask the interviewer before sharing your screen that you have one reference architecture of your project, does he want to see that and discuss that as it will save time and make a clear understanding.
+Ask the interviewer before sharing your screen that you have one reference architecture of your project, does he want to see that and discuss that as it will save time and make a clear understanding?

 What are the major/key challenges you faced in developing a SaaS project from scratch?